-An Analogy- If you went to your doctor complaining that your appendix hurt, and your doctor recommended a treatment plan that included cutting the nerve to the appendix so you don’t feel the pain, and cutting the main artery to the appendix so that the organ would die, you would probably find yourself another doctor.
-But that is exactly what happens when a dentist performs a root canal, they purposefully leave dead tissue behind.
+An Analogy- If you went to your doctor complaining that your appendix was hurting, and your doctor recommended a treatment plan that included cutting the nerve to the appendix so that you would no longer feel the pain, and then cutting the main artery to the appendix so that the organ would die, you would probably find yourself another doctor.
+But that is exactly what happens when a dentist performs a root canal….
+They purposefully leave dead tissue behind.

-For an experiment he implanted an extracted root-filled tooth under the skin of an animal, and found that the diseases that the patient suffered from were then transferred into the animals.
-He also observed that when root-filled teeth were removed from a patients mouth, that a variety of their health problems improved, these included arthritis, kidney problems, and cancer.
+As an experiment, he implanted a previously extracted root-canaled tooth under the skin of an animal and found that the diseases that the patient had been suffering from were then transferred into the animals.
+He also observed that when root-filled teeth were removed from the patient’s mouth, a variety of their health problems improved, some of these included arthritis, kidney problems, and cancer.

-It should be noted that many people appear to be able to handle root canals without getting cancer, the problem is that there is no way of knowing when your toxic threshold will be reached, and how much damage it may cause.
-When the immune systems is at a low point, the microorganisms or toxins produced by the bacteria will begin to move towards a target organ.
-If you are healthy and strong, chances are that these toxins will be quarantined and you will not have a systemic effect.
+It should be noted that many people appear to be able to handle root canals without getting cancer.
+The problem is that there is no way of knowing when your toxic threshold will be reached, and how much damage it may cause.
+If you are healthy and strong, chances are that these toxins will be quarantined and you will not have a systemic issue.
 However, if this concerns you, then the safest action might be to have your root canaled teeth extracted.
 Look for a biological dentist to ensure that this is done in the safest way possible.

 Dr. Diane Meyer talks about root canals and why they can’t ever truly be sterilized.
 She talks about safe removal of root canals and how that can improve your overall health dramatically.